 OIA warns all international students and scholars (and their dependents) about a scam using the DHS OIG hotline telephone number.
 Scammers have identified themselves as “U.S. Immigration” employees and have altered their caller ID so the call appears to be coming from the DHS OIG hotline (1-800-323-8603), or from 911, or from another known government telephone number.
+Scammers have also misrepresented themselves are agents from the Social Security Administration, and other government agencies.
+One student reported:

 Scammers will demand the individual provide or verify personally identifiable information, often by telling individuals that they are victims of identity theft, in violation of address updates, or other violations.